 Job search engines aggregate job listings from many different boards and employer websites.
-Because they compile from multiple sources, search engines may have millions of listings.
+Also, keep in mind that search engines may have millions of listing because they compile from multiple sources.
 Like job boards, there are niche job search engines that limit searches to specific industries or careers.

 A recent study by recruiting technology provider Jobvite found that 94 percent of recruiters use or plan to use social media to hire new employees.
 LinkedIn, which has become a personalized job board, is the most widely used network, followed closely by Facebook and Twitter.
-Hiring managers use social networks to get a sense of a candidate’s personality and cultural appropriateness, and to confirm facts stated on resumes and in interviews.
+Hiring managers use social networks to get a sense of a candidate’s personality and cultural appropriateness.
+Employers also like to confirm facts stated on resumes and in interviews.

 You may already belong to several professional associations related to your field.
 These groups can be a good way to meet people with the specific skills you’re after.
 Attend meetings, read the publications and newsletters, make note of people who are accomplishing things and who look like good candidates.
 If you stay involved with the group’s activities and establish visibility, you will have more credibility when you reach out to people with job offers.